Courses & Seminars

 Students can select courses, under the guidance of supervisors, from those organized by the PhD program in Smart Computing as listed below as well as from those proposed by partner Universities:

 In addition, courses can be also taken from the other PhD programs of the School of Engineering of the University of Florence: For all the above courses the authorization of the PhD commitee is not needed.
 It is instead required for any other courses.
 Rules for accounting credits (CFU) for courses and seminars can be found under the Procedures page.
+The program for the academic year 2025/2026 of complemantary and soft skills is also available here

 Courses